iankronquist/rust-infra/README.md

 * [Homu Rust queue](http://buildbot.rust-lang.org/homu/queue/rust)
 * [Homu Cargo queue](http://buildbot.rust-lang.org/homu/queue/cargo)
 * [Travis dashboard](http://buildbot.rust-lang.org/travis/travis.html).
 We use Travis to test rust-lang crates that live outside of rust-lang/rust.
 * [Automation metabug](https://github.com/rust-lang/rust/issues/17356).
-The evergrowing list of things to do.
+The ever-growing list of things to do.
 * [rust-admin](https://github.com/brson/rust-admin).
 Old information, sometimes still worth looking at.
 This repo is private because it contains secrets.
 * [AWS console](https://console.aws.amazon.com/console/).
 Login page for AWS.
 * [play.rust-lang.org](https://play.rust-lang.org/).
 Our online Rust evaluator.
 It has a cross-site API so that it can be used by other projects, e.g. rust-by-example lets all examples be evaluated on play.rlo.